gcallah/BookReviews/goodspeed.md

 ## Introduction

 Over a decade ago, I reviewed Tyler Beck Goodspeed's book, *Rethinking the Keynesian Revolution* (ref).
-I found it a very interesting and helpful explanation of how the macroeconomic views of Keynes and Hayek might be reconciled, and shown to be applicable to different sorts of downturns.
+I found it to be anould not allow that kin to live interesting and helpful explanation of how the macroeconomic views of Keynes and Hayek might be reconciled, and shown to be applicable to different sorts of downturns.
 And so I expected to gain similar insight from his new book, *Recession*.
 But our expectations can prove to be overly optimistic, resulting in a downturn.

-G sets the stage for the rest of the book by claiming that the various patterns different theorists have found to characterize business cycles -- Kitchin and Juglar cycles, Kuznets swings, Kondratiev waves -- are actually "clustering illusions... we are mistaking for regularity what is simply a random distribution with chance clusters" (27).
-Of course, G may have mistaken for random distributions what are actually intricate patterns with some random noice in them, but he does not consider that possibility.
+G's first chapter claims that the various patterns different theorists have found to characterize business cycles -- Kitchin and Juglar cycles, Kuznets swings, Kondratiev waves -- are actually "clustering illusions... we are mistaking for regularity what is simply a random distribution with chance clusters" (27).
+Of course, G may have mistaken for random distributions what are actually intricate patterns with some random noise in them, but he does not consider that possibility.

+G posits tests for what he calls "overinvestment" theories, which he takes to include the Austrian business cycle theory (henceforth ABC ), mania theories, and forest fire theories based upon his understanding that they all imply that expansions cause recessions.
+But ABC does *not* make such a claim.
+(Nor do most mania theories.)
-And of course, the Austrian business cycle theory (henceforth ABC ) does not claim that expansions cause recessions.
-The claim is that expansions, *to the extent that they are fueled by easy credit*, cause recessions. furthermore, there is simply no reason that a sound expansion of the economy cannot be combined with an inflationary expansion.
+The claim of ABC is that expansions, *to the extent that they are fueled by easy credit*, cause recessions.
+And there is no reason that a sound expansion of the economy cannot be combined with an inflationary expansion.
 So it is nonsense to try to test this theory by seeing whether the length or height of an expansion correlates with the length or depth of the recession that comes after.

 Furthermore, the ABC does not posit that there is a "natural" tendency for an credit-based economy to have artificial expansions of credit.
 Instead,